Treat and Relieve Corns and Calluses

 5. Cover the corn with a second piece of plaster.

 6. Change the dressing every second day until the corn peels off in layers.
+It can also be changed every day if the plaster or dressing gets wet.
 It usually takes about 8 days for the corn to be removed but resistant cases may take longer.
 Do not administer the ointment for longer than 14 days.

 ***WARNING: Do not apply to healthy skin or near the face and eyes.